fumblingformeaning/fumblingformeaning.github.io/_posts/2018-10-30-translate-your-pain.md

 title: "Translate your pain into action"
 ---

-There have been so many moments when I'm overwhelmed with shame and disgust for myself.
-And in an attempt to alleviate that pain, I ask myself, "Do I deserve this?"
+There have been so many moments when I'm overwhelmed with shame and disgust.
+I feel weak and in a state where I either blame the world or specific individuals.
+And in an attempt to alleviate that pain, I ask myself, "Do I deserve this?".

-The thing is, there are moments when you can’t please everyone.
-You need to choose yourself over others.
-Sometimes, it's alright. *You did what you had to do.*

-But more often than I’d like, it really is my fault.
-I was disgusting and it should hurt.
+But the thing is, it usually is my fault.
 If I didn’t know or I was scared, I can forgive myself for that.
 But, that doesn’t excuse me from the pain.
 The consequences of your actions are absolute, irrespective of your intentions.
+You fucked up, now deal with it.

 There's this Bushido saying:
 > "The decisions you make and the actions that follow are a reflection of who you are.
 You can not hide from yourself."